Araq/nimedit/docs.rst

 CTRL+Space     Open auto-complete.
 ESC            Switch between editor and prompt.
 F1             Switch between editor and console.
 F3             Goto next editing location.
-Edit.nim automatically tracks the
+NimEdit automatically tracks the
                most recent locations that you edited.
 This feature replaces the common "bookmarks" feature found in other editors.
 F5             Rerun the most recently executed console